Gerald Dunning

 Gerald Clough Dunning (20 December 1905 – 16 April 1978) was a pioneering scholar in the development of medieval British archaeology.
-His most significant contribution was in the study of post-Conquest pottery; he was largely responsible for establishing the first chronological framework by which different types of English ceramics could be dated.
+His most significant contribution was to the study of post-Conquest pottery; he was largely responsible for establishing the first chronological framework by which different types of English ceramics could be dated.
 His work has been described as 'visionary' and 'seminal'.
-It has been said that Dunning did not achieve the profile of some of his peers owing to the fact that he did not write a text-book on either medieval pottery in particular or on medieval archaeology in general, but concentrated on writing articles for academic journals and encouraged the research interests of others.
+It has been said that Dunning did not achieve the profile of some of his peers as he did not write a text-book on either medieval pottery in particular or on medieval archaeology in general, but concentrated on writing articles for academic journals and encouraged the research interests of others.
 However, John Hurst argued that "we should regard Gerald Dunning as the main founding father of medieval archaeology as we know it today in the last quarter of the 20th Century".

 Career

 Gerald Clough Dunning was the son of James and Mary (Clough) Dunning.
 He was born on 20 December 1905 at Ventnor, Isle of Wight.
 He was educated at Shoreham Grammar School and Bedford Modern School.
 His early interest in archaeology was fostered at Bedford through the school's archaeological society, and he also took on the task of mending broken pottery and also reassembling Bronze-Age skeletons from Dunstable Downs held in the school museum.
-At University College, London he took a BSc in Anthropology and in 1927 was awarded the University's Franks Studentship in Archaeology.
+At University College, London he took a BSc in Anthropology and in 1927 was awarded the university's Franks Studentship in Archaeology.
 From 1929 to 1934 he was based at the London Museum as Investigator of Building Excavations in the City of London on behalf of the Society of Antiquaries of London.
 From 1934 to 1942 he was Junior Investigator with the Royal Commission on the Ancient and Historical Monuments of Wales.
 From 1942 to 1946 he served in the meteorological service of the Royal Naval Volunteer Reserve.
 At the end of the war he returned to London as an Inspector of Ancient Monuments, where he remained until his retirement in 1965.
 He was appointed a Fellow of the Society of Antiquaries of London in 1935, and was awarded the degree of D.Lit by the University of London in 1968.
 He was a founding council member of the Society for Medieval Archaeology in 1957 and a founder and for 12 years Chairman of the Deserted Medieval Villages Research Group.